-A Single Central Record (SCR) is kept of checks that are undertaken on all adults who regularly work at, or visit the
+A Single Central Record (SCR) is kept of checks that are undertaken on all adults who regularly work at, or visit the school.

-The SCR is stored securely, (Office managers computer), and only accessed by designated staff and governors
+The SCR is stored securely, on the Office Manager's computer, and only accessed by designated staff.

-DSLs/HT/Chair of Governors should evidence regular (at least termly) oversight/scrutiny of the SCR
+The Headteacher should evidence regular (at least termly) oversight/scrutiny of the SCR.

 Covering letters will be obtained from agencies and other employers that provide staff to work in school to confirm that appropriate checks have been undertaken.
-Agencies will be requested to complete the checklist found at Appendix C. Individual identity checks will be undertaken on these staff to ensure they are employees of the named agency/employer
+Agencies will be requested to complete the checklist found at Appendix C. Individual identity checks will be undertaken on these staff to ensure they are employees of the named agency/employer.

-A transfer of control agreement will be used where other agencies/organisations use school premises and are not operating under school's safeguarding policies and procedures, in line with the updated guidance within Keeping Safe in Education 2021 Paragraphs 155 and 156.
+A transfer of control agreement will be used where other agencies/organisations use school premises and are not operating under school's safeguarding policies and procedures, in line with the updated guidance within Keeping Safe in Education 2022 Paragraphs 165 and 166.